Skip to main content

 Key measures

-• The Bank Levy is being extended for a further year, with a target yield of €200 million.
+The Bank Levy has been extended for another year with a target yield of €200 million.

 Our view